apache/infrastructure-website/content/pages/pypubsub.md

 ~~~

 ### Using PyPubSub with node.js
-This sample snippet will allow you to use node.js for listening for pubsub events and process them:
+This sample snippet lets you use `node.js` for listening for and processing pubsub events:
 ~~~ javascript
 const http = require("http");
 const https = require("https");